ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Cortex-A710, the following errata build flags are defined :

+-  ``ERRATA_A710_1901946``: This applies errata 1901946 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled only for revision r1p0.
+It has been fixed in r2p0.

 -  ``ERRATA_A710_1987031``: This applies errata 1987031 workaround to
    Cortex-A710 CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU.
 It is still open.